Best Time to Visit Mount Rainier: Will the Mountain Be Out?

 Late September – mid-October

-The early fall season, from late September through early October, brings spectacular foliage to the park.
+Peak fall colors at Mount Rainier typically appear late September through early October, making this one of the most beautiful times to hike.
 Vibrant crimson and striking oranges and yellow fill the meadows and forests, glowing brightly on sunny days.

-While the season isn’t as busy as summer, the week before snow and road closures begin bustles with visitors wanting to enjoy the hiking season’s grand finale.
+While the season isn’t as busy as summer, the week before snow and road closures begin bustles with visitors.

 A colorful autumn landscape showcasing why fall is one of the best times to visit Mount Rainier, with vibrant red and orange foliage under a clear morning sky.
 Tall evergreens and a rustic lodge are silhouetted against a backdrop of hazy mountain peaks, capturing the serene beauty of fall in the park.